alokVerma749/ui-project_08/README.md

   - ✔ CSS Positioning
   - ✔ Background property
   - ✔ Gradient
+  - ✔ flexbox
-  -
+- ✔ Git & Github
 <!-- NOTE -->

 ## Note

-For this project I took around `5 to 6 hours` to complete it.
+For this project I took around `3 to 4 hours` to complete it.
 The major portion of my time spent in working on CSS Positions.

 <p align="right">(<a href="#top"> back to top </a>)</p>